ThomasDanger/SmallStuff/README.md

 # SmallStuff

-`It's Not About the Size of the Program...`
+`It's Not the Size of the Program that Matters...`

 ### Author
 Thomas Conner, student at the University of Texas at Dallas, Richardson, TX